Key signature names and translations

 The 'major' alteration is usually superfluous, as a key description missing an alteration is invariably assumed to be major.

 In the German notation scheme, a hyphen is added between the pitch and the alteration (D-Dur).

 In German, Dutch, and Lithuanian, the minor key signatures are written with a lower case letter (d-Moll, d klein, d kleine terts).

-For example, to describe a song composed in the key of F-sharp major, one could say:
+For example, to describe a piece composed in the key of F-sharp major, one could say: